 - 1 ¼ cup chicken broth

-- 1/4 cup heavy cream*
+- ¼ cup heavy cream* (

-- 2 Tbsp butter
+- 2 tablespoons butter

 - fresh chives, chopped (optional)

-Add the potatoes and broth to the bottom of the Instant Pot (don't use the trivet).
+- Add the potatoes and broth to the bottom of the Instant Pot (don't use the trivet).
 Add lid, close sealing lever, and cook at high pressure for 7 minutes.

-There will be broth visible in the bottom of the pot, but once you mash the potatoes, it will be completely absorbed.
+- There will be broth visible in the bottom of the pot, but once you mash the potatoes, it will be completely absorbed.

-Mash potatoes with a potato masher in the pot.
+- Mash potatoes with a potato masher in the pot.
 Stir in cream and butter.
 Top with fresh chives and ground pepper, if desired.